niteshbalusu11/plebnet-wiki/docs/02-getting-started/opening-channels.md

 1. In umbrel dashboard - bitcoin wallet - select deposit.
 It will generate a new address.
 Copy that.
 2. In umbrel dashboard - bitcoin wallet - select withdraw.
 Paste the address generated in step 1 above here and choose the amount 100000 Sats.
-3. Select low fee 1 Sat/Vb and send.
+3. Select appropriate fees according to [mempool.space](https://mempool.space) and send.
 It will create a UTXO of 100K Sats on your node which will be used for Anchor Channels once there is at least 1 on-chain confirmation of this transaction.

 ## Find Nodes in PLEBNET Telegram Group